Adrian Brown (musician)

 Adrian Brown (born 1949) is a British conductor.
 He is a proponent of contemporary music and has several first performances to his credit.

 He was educated at Northgate Grammar School for Boys in Ipswich, Suffolk, and was a pupil of the conductor Sir Adrian Boult.
 After graduating from the Royal Academy of Music in London, he studied intensively with Sir Adrian for some years.
 He remains the only British conductor to have reached the finals of the Herbert von Karajan International Conducting Competition in Berlin,: in fact, the Berlin Philharmonic was the first professional orchestra he conducted.
 Sir Adrian wrote: 'He has always impressed me as a musician of exceptional attainments who has all the right gifts and ideas to make him a first-class conductor.'

 In 1992 Adrian Brown was engaged to conduct the Saint Petersburg Philharmonic Orchestra.
 In 1998 Sir Roger Norrington recommended him to conduct the Camerata Salzburg, one of Europe's foremost chamber orchestras.
 In addition, Adrian has conducted many leading British orchestras including the City of Birmingham Symphony Orchestra, the BBC Symphony Orchestra, the BBC Scottish Symphony Orchestra and the London Sinfonietta.

-In 1972 Adrian was appointed Music Director of Stoneleigh Youth Orchestra a position from which he stood down in March 2013 after 40 years.
+In 1972 Adrian was appointed music director of Stoneleigh Youth Orchestra a position from which he stood down in March 2013 after 40 years.
 In honour of this, a Celebratory Concert was held in Cadogan Hall on the 24th of that month.
 It is felt he has made some contribution to the musical education of quite a few youngsters over a long period.
 Working with young musicians has also been an area where Adrian Brown has made a valuable contribution to British musical life, as well as in Europe, Japan and the Philippines.
 He has frequently conducted both the National Youth Orchestra of Great Britain (working closely with Sir Colin Davis and Sir Roger Norrington) and the National Youth Wind Orchestra.
 He regularly runs courses for young musicians, coaches gifted young conductors and was given the Novello Award for Youth Orchestras at the 1989 Edinburgh Festival.

+In 1978 Adrian was appointed conductor of the Newbury Symphony Orchestra which he continued to conduct until 2004.

 He has returned to conduct at the Royal Academy of Music and regularly been selected as chairman of the jury for the National Association of Youth Orchestras' Conducting Competition.
 In 1996 he was flown to Japan to work with the Toyama Toho Academy Orchestra, a visit that was received with much acclaim from all those with whom he worked.